 You’re given a wristband as your ticket to enter, and then, at your own pace, you walk from house to house over a three hour period.
 Finish with a class of wine at the main building on Meeting Street.
 Tours begin in late March and end by the third week of April.
 If you miss this year, don’t worry – they’ve been going on for 65 years.

 5. Wander the streets in the Historical District

 You could wander the streets and admire the architecture for hours in Charleston’s historic district.
 Do make sure you allow yourself enough time to get lost on some of the cobbled back streets of the city.

-7. Kayak to Botany Beach and Watch for Dolphins
+7. Kayak to Botany Beach and look for dolphins